Identifying Black Holes Through Space Telescopes and Deep Learning: ENSEMBLE MODEL FOR DETECTION AND RECOGNITION

 where $p_j$ is the predicted probability, $y_j$ is a bool value indicating whether the class label $j$ is the proper classification.
 In our work, there are four distinct temperatures of the accretion disk.
 And the metric for classification is accuracy.

-The model is trained with the No. epochs of 100 and the No. images of 27018.
-We have used Bayesian optimization to select the optimal hyperparameters such as learning rate, L2 regularization coefficients, and dropout rate during the training of the model, and all subsequent results are from the models with optimal hyperparameters.
-The training system utilized a Gen Intel (R) i9-13900K with 24 vCPU cores and 128 GB of RAM, in addition to a single NVIDIA GeForce RTX 4070 with a 12 GB graphical processing unit.
-The environment consisted of Windows 11, Python 3.9.12, Torch 2.2.1, and other relevant software.
+The model is trained using 100 epochs and the 27~018 images.
+We have used Bayesian optimization to select the optimal hyperparameters, including learning rate, L2 regularization coefficients, and dropout rate during the training of the model.
+All subsequent results are from the models with optimal hyperparameters.
+The training system utilized a Gen Intel (R) i9-13900K with 24 vCPU cores and 128 GB of RAM, along with a single NVIDIA GeForce RTX 4070 with a 12 GB graphical processing unit.
+The environment includes Windows 11, Python 3.9.12, Torch 2.2.1, and other relevant software.